MakeSchool-Tutorials/html-portfolio/P11-contact-me-part2/content.md

 > Ajax is a client-side script that communicates to and from a server/database without the need for a postback or a complete page refresh.
 The best definition I've read for Ajax is "the method of exchanging data with a server, and updating parts of a web page - without reloading the entire page".
 > There is of course an answer to this on [Stackoverflow](http://stackoverflow.com/questions/1510011/how-does-ajax-work).

 We can just copy and paste the suggested [ajax](https://api.jquery.com/jQuery.ajax/) function.
 The **ajax** function is part of the jQuery library and as we have the library already included, we can just go ahead and use it.
-We need to change the url to our email address.
+We need to change the URL to our email address.

 > [action]
 > Copy and paste the jQuery ajax function from the [Formspree documentation](http://formspree.io/).
 Amend the email address to your own.
 The parameters we're passing are method, data and dataType.
 The **method** parameter takes the value **POST**.
 This means that we want our form to *post* all the values inside of it to somewhere.
 Somewhere can be declared with the **action** attribute.
 The value is the URL declared by Formspree, which ends with our email address.
 The parameter **data** will contain the data from our form and the **dataType** is set to JSON.